statechannels/SAFE-protocol/doc/SAFE.md

 We are prototyping this spec in this repo: [https://github.com/statechannels/SAFE-protocol/](https://github.com/statechannels/SAFE-protocol/).
 We would like to calculate in detail how our protocol scales with batching, comparing the cost of this approach to existing solutions.

-Since ORU transactions incur an L1 gas cost, we would like to estimate the total user cost of SAFE by calculating the average amount of calldata required per swap in the L2 transactions.
+Since ORU transactions incur an `EntryChain` gas cost, we would like to estimate the total user cost of SAFE by calculating the average amount of calldata required per swap in the `ExitChain` transactions.

 # Future work: